survivejs/site/posts/10-succeed-at-technical-books.md

 I've [written about book publishing earlier](http://www.nixtu.info/2015/07/on-economics-of-ebook-publishing.html) at my personal blog.
 It is an interesting yet difficult business.
 I sort of stumbled into the world by chance.
 In this post I want to share some of my learnings.

 Long story short I wrote a little [Webpack cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) with [Christian Alfoni](http://www.christianalfoni.com/).
-That lead to an idea of a bigger book.
+That led to an idea of a bigger book.
 Initially we pitched that to a real publisher.
 After long negotiations we got a no. That didn't stop me.
 You can see the result here.

 ## Growing Pains